elchininet/custom-sidebar/README.md

 #### JavaScript templates example

 The next example will set the title of the sidebar as "My Home" followed by the current time.
 It will also add the number of `HACS` updates as a notification in the `HACS` item in the sidebar.
 In case that there are no updates, an empty string is returned and in these cases the notification will not be displayed.
-And it also creates a new item that redirects to the `Home Assistant` info page with a dynamic text with the word "Info" followed by the installed Supervisor version  between parentheses.
+And it also creates a new item that redirects to the `Home Assistant` info page with a dynamic text with the word "Info" followed by the installed Supervisor version  between parentheses and the Operating System version in the info text.

 ##### in `YAML` format: